suti1979/react-rolling-numbers-onscroll/README.md

 - num: Integer to roll up from 0
 - millis (optional): milliseconds for animation effect.
 By default it is 500.
+- the animation starts, when the element is in the view.

 That's it for now.